RajivKumar-16/SkyCast24/README.md

 1. Clone or download the repository.
 2. Open `index.html` in your web browser.
 3. Allow location access for instant local weather.
-4. Or, search any city name or coordinates to get specific results.
+4. Or, search any city name to get specific results.

 ---